AdobeDocs/commerce-learn.en/help/cloud/best-practices/pre-launch-checklist.md

 - Tag the cluster as live and create a support ticket to activate High SLA (Service Level Agreements) monitoring.
 - Activate Pingdom checks for uptime monitoring.
-- Enable Adobe Commerce Business Intelligence (for Commerce Pro Only).

 >[!MORELIKETHIS]